 The Board has not adopted any formal procedures for the review of the performance of senior executives, however the Board will, as required, adopt an on-going assessment process to measure senior executive performance, with outcomes utilised to determine senior executive remuneration.

-At the date of this report the Company executives comprised the Managing Director and Executive Director.
+At the date of this report the Company executives comprise the Managing Director, Executive Director and Chief Operating Officer.

 The board of a listed entity should (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.

 The functions that would be performed by a nomination committee are currently performed by the full Board.
 Having regard to the number of members currently comprising the Company’s Board and the stage of the Company’s development, the Board does not consider it appropriate to delegate these responsibilities to a sub-committee.
 Accordingly the Company was not in compliance with Recommendation 2.1 during the financial year.
 These arrangements will be reviewed periodically by the Board to ensure that they continue to be appropriate to the Company’s circumstances.